Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 ```

 * **Startup in C**
-  * As (CortexM3) can intalize the stack pointer with the first 4 bytes, so we can write startup in C code.
+  * As (Cortex-M3) can initialize the stack pointer with the first 4 bytes, we can write startup code completely in C.

 <table>
 <tr>